 Verified anchors instead of vague atmosphere

-In Altstadt, Haus der Natur, Museum of Modern Art Salzburg, Salzburg Verkehr, and the City of Salzburg youth office are especially helpful for this question.
-Not because every plan has to end exactly there, but because verified anchors keep a youth guide from dissolving into generic mood language.
-That matters especially in Salzburg City: a good plan should not only sound good, it should actually be startable.
+In Altstadt, Haus der Natur, Museum der Moderne Salzburg, Salzburg Verkehr, and the City of Salzburg youth office are especially helpful for this question.
+Not because every plan has to end exactly there, but because these anchors keep a youth guide from dissolving into generic mood language.

 What works well in Altstadt without a car